-According to the Innocence Project, an organization that explores DNA testing to figure out if a crime was wrongly committed, there have been 73 percent of the reported 239 convictions that were overturned because of DNA testing when the key to the case was an eyewitness testimony.
-One third of these cases were also overturned even though there were two or more eyewitnesses that were mistaken.
+According to the Innocence Project, an organization that explores DNA testing to figure out if a crime was wrongly committed, there have been 73 percent of the reported 239 convictions were overturned because of DNA testing when the key to the case was eyewitness testimony.
+One-third of these cases were also overturned even though there were two or more eyewitnesses that were mistaken.
 Today, we’ll be going over whether or not an eyewitness is wrong and what makes them incorrect.
 If you find yourself in need of a defense attorney, then take the time to contact us at Roselle & Breitigam, P.C.

 As you may have guessed above with some statistics from the Innocence Project, an eyewitness testimony in a case can be incorrect.
 Keep in mind that an eyewitness doesn’t decide to be wrong on purpose and they aren’t lying, but there are reasons behind why an eyewitness may be wrong about what they say.
 With scientific evidence, we’re going to dive into how eyewitness misidentification can be inaccurate.

-While circumstances vary substantially, it’s vital that when there is an eyewitness testimony that you shouldn’t become too nervous about the outcome of what could happen with your case.
+While circumstances vary substantially, it’s vital that when there is eyewitness testimony that you shouldn’t become too nervous about the outcome of what could happen with your case.
 At Roselle & Breitigam, P.C., we strive to get cold hard evidence and aggressive negotiation tactics to create a strategy that will work for your situation.
 While eyewitness testimonies can be helpful, we don’t go off of that alone.
 For more information on our focus areas and our methods, reach out to us.

 To help you understand more about eyewitness testimonies and how they can be wrong, take the time to explore these three reasons that are listed below.
 While eyewitness testimonies can be wrong, we continue to use them to help a case and provide more information on the legal matter.
-From the memory to misidentifying the person, these reasons will shed some light on why you shouldn’t only go off of an eyewitness testimony.
+From the memory to misidentifying the person, these reasons will shed some light on why you shouldn’t only go off of eyewitness testimony.
 All of these reasons are based on science that’s been gathered for decades by different organizations.

 The memory is a fickle thing.
 You may remember something from five years ago perfectly, but not be able to remember what you had for breakfast last week.
-When it comes to eyewitness testimonies, the memory is something that contributes a lot to the identification process.
-The reason that eyewitness accounts are so credible is because there are misconceptions about how the memory works.
+When it comes to eyewitness testimonies, memory is something that contributes a lot to the identification process.
+The reason that eyewitness accounts are so credible is that there are misconceptions about how the memory works.

 Each of these misconceptions is very popular and many people believe them.
-For example, one misconception of an eyewitness testimony is that a majority of people think that the human memory is like a video recorder.
+For example, one misconception of eyewitness testimony is that a majority of people think that the human memory is like a video recorder.
 The mind will remember the events and then play them back in the exact way they played out.
 However, psychologists have found that the memory is reconstructed instead of being played back and forward.
-This means that when someone is asked to detail what exactly happened, it’s reconstructed into their version of it.
+This means that when someone is asked to detail what exactly happened, it’s deconstructed into their version of it.

 When a crime occurs and there is a witness, there are many different procedures that can be implemented.
-There’s the show up procedure, which is when a witness is shown the scene of the crime with the suspect in it and then there’s one where the suspect is placed in another incriminating context to determine whether or not the suspect did it.
+There’s the show-up procedure, which is when a witness is shown the scene of the crime with the suspect in it and then there’s one where the suspect is placed in another incriminating context to determine whether or not the suspect did it.
 Another procedure is when there are a variety of photos of the suspect or are in a lineup.
 While these procedures seem to be soundproof, that’s not always the case.
 In one situation, the eyewitness only saw the suspect once in the distance and it was dark.
 In another case, the photo of the suspect was marked, so it was much easier to pick out the suspect.
 In addition, the eyewitness may hesitate to determine who the suspect is due to having an array of options to pick from.